pichai-t/OpenWeatherMap-RestAssured/README.md

 * Test will run according to feature files - which are stored under ./src/test/java/featureFiles folder.

-* Outputs (Json, XML and html) will be produced under ./target/cucumber-reports folder.
+* Outputs (Json, XML and html files) will be produced under ./target/cucumber-reports folder.

 <a name="howtosetup"></a>
 ## 2. How to setup